Golgo 13 (film): Release

-At the December 29 premiere, Koji Shundo said, "There are some great love scenes in the play, and the image of Mr. Takakura will be quite different from his previous perception.
+At the December 29 premiere, Koji Shundo said, "There are some great love scenes in the play, and the image of Mr. Takakura will be quite different from his previous perception."
 Takao Saito also said, "The scenario was written well because of the local location scouting.
 I didn't particularly change the characters or anything like that when I made the movie, but there's a difference in the fun of a graphic novel that doesn't move, and the fun of a movie that moves, so I tried to create highlights in the moving parts.
-Ken had an image in mind when portraying Golgo 13, so it was perfect for making it into a movie.
+Ken had an image in mind when portraying Golgo 13, so it was perfect for making it into a movie."
 Junya Sato added "I couldn't go on location scouting the other day because I was filming another movie, so I was wondering what Iran would be like.
-I don't know where it's going, but it feels like it's going to be a movie.
-The main character is a super-human character, and I'm planning on making it a large-scale, entertaining movie.

-Since Ken Takakura did not attend this premiere, various speculations arose due to his long-standing bad relationship with studio.
+Since Ken Takakura did not attend this premiere, various speculation arose due to his long-standing bad relationship with studio.

 In Japan, it was released as a double feature with Female Prisoner Scorpion: 701's Grudge Song.
 The background music for the domestic trailer reuses parts the scores of Yakuza Wolf (starring Sonny Chiba) and Outlaw Killers: Three Mad Dog Brothers (starring Bunta Sugawara).